Weifanwu66/Weifan-Kailin-MADA-project/README.md

 The *data* folder contains subdirectories for raw data and cleaned data.

 ## Products
-The *products* folder contains files pertinent to our manuscript output.
+The *products* folder contains manuscript itself and tables & plots in images file pertinent to our manuscript output.

 ## Results
 The *results* folder contains tables and graphs generated from exploratory data analysis and statistical analysis.